AlexeyAB/ELICuda/README.md

 ELICuda - an example for unified using Thrust code on host backends CPU(CPP/OpenMP) and GPU(CUDA)

-Divide each byte of the first file, by the corresponding byte from the second file, exclude of first 512 bytes for header!
+Divide each byte of the first file, by the corresponding byte from the second file, exclude of file the first 512 bytes for header!

 Example of use: ELICuda.exe filename1 filename2

-ELICuda_nvcc.exe - compiled with nvcc supports OpenMP and CUDA GPGPU ELICuda_msvc.exe - compiled purely msvc10
+ELICuda_nvcc.exe - compiled with nvcc supports OpenMP and CUDA GPGPU

+ELICuda_msvc.exe - compiled purely msvc10

-To work needed ELICuda_nvcc.exe 2 libraries:
+To work ELICuda_nvcc.exe needed 2 libraries:
 cudart64_50_35.dll
 vcomp100.dll